 The hedging reserve consists of the cumulative change in fair value of hedging instruments when the hedged transactions have not yet been carried out or the hedge position has not yet ended.
 The hedging reserve relates to the measurement of swaps in the special purpose companies in which ppp-projects are performed and in which the Group participates.
 Additionally, currency forward contracts were closed in 2014 and 2016 in the context of the Riyadh metro project, hedging the currency risk on future USD cash flows.
-In 2021, the reserve was decreased by an amount of €0.2 million (2020: increase by €2.2 million).
+In 2022, the reserve was fully decreased to nil as all hedge contracts have been terminated.